zonal42/STM32_Projects/f103c8_sdcard_bootloader/README.md

 otherwise;

 bootloader function;
-                    if have a software in flash memory, it runs the software in flash memory. if haven't a software in flash memory, it waits until take load command from user.
+                    if have a software in flash memory, it runs the software from flash memory. if haven't a software in flash memory, it waits until take load command from user.

 app-demo is making sliding between three leds.